cjc7373/cjc7373.github.io/content/about/index.md

 ## 关于我
 - Arch Linux User
-- Interested in distributed system, cloud native
+- A Computer Science student.
+Interested in distributed system and cloud native
+- Also interested in psychology, economics and philosophy
-- Sci-fi fan
+- Sci-Fi fan

 ## 关于留言